 Wave petunias took the gardening world by force when they were introduced in 1995.
-These plants’ vigorous blooming, spreading and ease of care have made them a favorite for many growers in the United States.
+These plants’ vigorous blooming, spreading, and ease of care has made them a favorite for many growers in the United States.

 In Pennsylvania, Wave petunias have multiple months of a growing season and typically perform relatively well with the summer heat.

 Before we get into information on growing your own Wave petunias, here’s an answer to a question we get asked a lot.

 What’s the difference between Wave petunias and regular petunias?

 Wave petunias are trailers and spreaders, often growing long vines that drape over pots or act as a ground cover in landscape.